This accessibility statement applies to Prevent duty training courses published on support-people-susceptible-to-radicalisation.service.gov.uk.

-- zoom in up to 300% without problems
+- zoom in up to 400% without the text spilling off the screen

 - navigate most of the website using just a keyboard